jhpyle/docassemble/_docs/background.md

 screen will take a long time to load and the user may think that the application has "crashed" when it is actually just working normally.

-To get around this problem, **docassemble** allows interview authors to run code in "background processes."
+To get around this problem, **docassemble** allows interview developers to run code in "background processes."
 While the user is answering other questions, or looking at a user-friendly screen that instructs the user to wait, the **docassemble** server can be hard at work